 Concrete jungle, centre of the universe, the city that never sleeps (which is true—you need to come home for a rest after this vacation).
 What better way to do your exploring than to follow in the fabulous footsteps of Manhattan’s fictitious elite?

-On Location Tours offers a three-to-four-hour bus tour that takes you around NYC, passing tons of the real-life spots from various seasons of Gossip Girl and stopping off at several to allow for one-of-a-kind photo ops and shopping.
+On Location Tours offers a three-to-four-hour bus tour that takes you around NYC, passing tons of the real-life spots from various seasons of Gossip Girl, and stopping at several for photo ops and shopping.

-It’s a great way to see the city; touring around some of the best neighbourhoods —like the Upper East Side, Midtown, Soho, NYU— will not only satisfy your curiosity about the scandalous lives of GG, but also give you a good lay of the land (hello, NYC is HUGE!).
+It’s a great way to see the city; touring some of the best neighbourhoods—the Upper East Side, Midtown, Soho, NY—will not only satisfy your curiosity about the scandalous lives of GG, but also give you a good lay of the land (hello, NYC is HUGE!).

-For this reason, I recommend this tour for the beginning of your time in the city; then, make notes of the places you might want to visit again and explore further.
+For this reason, I recommend taking this tour at the beginning of your time in the city; as you go, make notes of the places you might want to visit again and explore further.

 HIGHLIGHTS FROM THE TOUR